 In protoplanetary disks studies it is typical to consider the effect of viscosity as a source term ${\bf A}$.
 Here, we show how to treat this term within the comoving framework.
 Viscosity is added to Eq.\,\eqref{eq:momentum} through the divergence of the viscous stress tensor as

 with

+where {\bf I} is the identity tensor and $\lambda = 2/d$ is a coefficient chosen such that the bulk viscosity is zero.
 In the $\alpha$-disk formalism \citep{Shakura1973}, the kinematic viscosity can be written as $\nu = \alpha_{\nu} h^2 v_{\rm k} r$, with $h$ the disk aspect-ratio, $v_{\rm k}$ the Keplerian velocity, and $\alpha_{\nu}$ the constant kinematic viscosity parameter.
-Therefore, in comoving coordinates, the viscous stress tensor becomes
+Each term of the stress-tensor can be transformed to comoving coordinates, obtaining